 Data Storage Grows Up

-Data Robotics has developed the DroboPro, a simple and flexible way to store, manage and protect your data.
+Data Robotics has developed the DroboPro, a simple and flexible way to store, manage, and protect your data.
 It's capable of providing all the security and redundancy of traditional RAID arrays, while featuring a high degree of versatility.

-The DroboPro has eight bays, each of which can store a 3.5" SATA I/SATA II hard-disk drive.
-The device isn't picky; any 3.5" drive is fine, no matter the manufacturer, speed or capacity.
+The DroboPro has eight bays, each of which can store a 3.5" SATA I/SATA II hard disk drive.
+The device isn't picky; any 3.5" drive is fine, no matter the manufacturer, speed, or capacity.

 Start with a pair of hard drives of any size.
 Intuitive LEDs on the front of the DroboPro let you know how much of your total disk space is used, and warn you as your disks are running out of space.

-As your business and storage needs grow, simply add hard drives to the DroboPro.
+As your business and storage needs grow, simply add hard drives into the DroboPro.
 Whenever you add or upsize drives in the array, the DroboPro automatically restructures the data, optimizing both security and disk efficiency.
 To do the same thing in a traditional RAID array would require a lot of manual configuration, as well as significant time investment.

 The DroboPro is flexible in its connectivity as well.
-It connects to your network using iSCSI, FireWire 800 or USB.
-It's compatible with Mac, Windows and Linux platforms and offers file-system support for NTFS, HFS+, EXT3 and FAT32.
-With a Rack-Mount Kit, you can place it in a standard rack for easy and convenient access.
+It connects to your network using iSCSI, FireWire 800, or USB.
+It's compatible with Mac, Windows and Linux platforms and offers file system support for NTFS, HFS+, EXT3 and FAT32.
+With a Rackmount Kit, you can place it in a standard rack for easy and convenient access.

 While the DroboPro doesn't come with any hard drives itself, B&H carries a number of kits perfect for any size business.
 For businesses just starting up, a 4TB Kit that includes the array and two Western Digital 2TB hard disk drives should provide enough initial storage space.
 An 8TB Kit has two additional drives, giving larger businesses greater redundancy and storage.
-The 16TB Kit has a total of eight 2TB hard disks, providing the maximum in storage capacity.
+The 16TB Kit has a total of eight 2TB hard disks, providing maximum storage capacity.

-If you want to acquire a similar array for home usage, there's a 4-Bay version, simply called the Drobo.
+If you want to use a similar array for home usage, there's a 4-Bay version, simply called the Drobo.
 The same LED system lets you know when your disks are getting full and if any one of them fails, and it supports the same automatic self-healing and automatic data optimization as the larger business-sized version.